-First is New York Siberian Salsa Swing band formered in 1997, when artist/painter and songwriter Ilias Muratov together with a Music College graduate and bass player, Leo Zanis, decided to form a music group.
-This group was going to be slightly different than others.
-Not only will Ilias sing in Russian, but the music would incorporate swing and Latin touches along with modern pop and rock.
+2. Yoke is a New York-based Siberian Salsa Swing band formed in 1997, when artist/painter and songwriter Ilias Muratov together with a Music College graduate and bass player, Leo Zanis, decided to form a music group.
+The group was formed with the intention of Ilias to sing in Russian, as well as the music incorporating swing and Latin touches, along with modern pop and rock.

-Second band, called “Yoke” was the inaugural moniker of the artist later to become known as Slow Dispenser, Dust vs Stars, and finally Scissors for Sparrow.
-Yoke has recorded one album, Sofa (1999), and a short EP called Hula Hoop released later the same year.
+3. Yoke was the inaugural moniker of the artist later to become known as Slow Dispenser, Dust vs Stars, and finally Scissors for Sparrow.
+Yoke recorded one album, Sofa (1999), and a short EP called Hula Hoop released later the same year.
 Stylistically, Yoke traversed a number of genres, incorporating rudimentary processing experiments with off-beat pop, quirky electronica, guitar rock and bizarre ballads.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)